longaccess/terms/Terms and Conditions of Service.md

-or consequential (including loss of use, data, business, or profits) damages, regardless of legal theory, whether or not Long Access has been warned of the possibility of such damages, and even if a remedy fails of its essential purpose; Long Access’s aggregate liability for all claims relating to the services shall not exceed the amounts paid by you to Long Access for the services in question.
+or consequential (including loss of use, data, business, or profits) damages, regardless of legal theory, whether or not Long Access has been warned of the possibility of such damages, and even if a remedy fails of its essential purpose; Long Access' aggregate liability for all claims relating to the services shall not exceed the amounts paid by you to Long Access for the services in question.